-You’re forced to remove the tires and wheels from your vehicle so that you can access the braking system, particularly the braking discs and calipers.
-If someone does clean their brakes, they will usually bring their vehicle into the auto shop and have professionals take care of it for them.
+You’re forced to remove the tires and wheels from your vehicle so that you can access the braking system, particularly the brake rotors and calipers.
+If someone does clean their brakes, they will usually bring their vehicle to a repair shop and have professionals take care of it for them.
 Of course, this also costs money.

-If you’re looking to save money and do the brake cleaning job yourself, then all you need is a brake cleaner.
+If you’re looking to save money and do the brake cleaning job yourself, then all you need is a good brake cleaner.
 It comes in a simple-to-use spray can which you just spray on your brake components after you remove them from your braking system.

 There are two types of brake cleaners.
 The first type is a chlorinated brake cleaner which contains a chemical called Tetrachloroethylene.
 This chemical is hazardous to humans, which is another reason why a professional should do the braking cleaning job.

-The carburetor is what’s responsible for mixing the fuel and air together inside of the internal combustion engine.
+On older cars, the carburetor is what’s responsible for mixing the fuel and air together inside of the internal combustion engine.
 The ratio of fuel and air needs to be balanced just right for successful combustion to take place.
 Once the mixture is ignited, this allows the engine to generate the power which can move the wheels.

-Carb cleaner is needed to clean the carburetor.
+Carburetor cleaner is needed to clean the carburetor.
 This is a strong mixture of powerful chemicals which is formulated to remove dirt and other types of grime from the interior and exterior of the carburetor.

-Also, don’t use carb cleaners on materials which have paint on them because the paint will come off.
+Also, don’t use carb cleaners on material which has paint on it because the paint will come off.
 And with brake cleaners, don’t use them on anything which has a powder coat finish because it will make the powder sticky and ugly.